-- Take That: To police procedurals, in particular CSI: Miami.
+- Take That: To police procedurals, particularly CSI: Miami.
 Dean hates that there are so many of them and they're all the same.

 - Let it be known that the two shows that get it the worst in this episode were essentially Supernatural's rivals.
-Grey's Anatomy (the show that Doctor Sexy, MD is parodying) and CSI (the Vegas version instead of Miami) both aired during Supernatural's then-timeslot of Thursdays at 9:00.
+Greys Anatomy (the show that Dr. Sexy, MD is parodying) and CSI (Vegas, not Miami) aired in the same timeslot as Supernatural: Thursdays at 9:00.

-- The Grey's Anatomy riff is especially meta, as it references the ghost of a dead patient haunting one of the doctors.
-On the actual GA that patient was played by Jeffrey Dean Morgan, a.k.a.
-John Winchester.
+- The Greys Anatomy riff is especially meta, as it references the ghost of a dead patient haunting one of the doctors.
+On the actual GA, that patient was played by Jeffrey Dean Morgan, aka the actor who played John Winchester.

-- The Banner and Norton Hulks are derided in favour of the Lou Ferrigno version.
+- The Banner and Norton Hulks are derided in favor of the Lou Ferrigno version.

 - Theme Tune: Parodied with an over-the-top, sitcom-style opening tune.